 Once the quote has been generated an email is automatically sent to the prospective client to remind them of the quote, it also has a button at the bottom of the email.
 The button tells them that if they are happy with the quote they can get moving instantly.

 Not wanting to wait around for Monday morning the client chooses Practice B and presses the button.
-The button takes them to an instruction form website, they fill in all the information needed, and once completed an automatic email is sent thanking them and also giving them the option to upload copies of their proof of ID via an online portal, they elect to do so.
+The button takes them to an online instruction form, where the client fills in all the information you need to progress the matter, complete with an online esignature.
+Once the form is completed an automatic email is sent thanking them for their instruction, while providing them with the option to upload copies of their proof of ID via an online portal, they elect to do so.

-In the background, all this information has been gathered and when the staff at Conveyancer B comes in on Monday morning they have:
+In the background, all the information entered by the client is stored in the case management system.
+When the staff at Conveyancer B comes in on Monday morning they have:

-All without you or your staff having to spend any time on this, showing the value of automation and self-serve capabilities.
-All data provided is stored within the case management system, allowing to pull that data through to various documents, precdents or forms from your precedent bank.
+All without you or your staff having to spend any time manually following-up or keying in details to your system, showing the value of automation and self-serve capabilities.
+The benefit of having all data stored within the case management system, allows users to pull that data into various documents, precdents or forms from your precedent bank, enabling documents to be generated automatically without the need for manual input.

-Monday morning the staff of Practice B can then through a few clicks of a button generate a client care pack, pulling in the data and information required into the document based on the inputs from the client, saving valuable time and effort.
+On Monday morning the staff at Practice B can with only a few clicks generate a client care pack, pulling in the data and information required into the document based on the inputs from the client, saving valuable time and effort.